microchip-pic-avr-examples/pic18f25q71-curiosity-hpc-demo-code/README.md

 LEDs D2, D3, D4 and D5 light up in turn every 500 milliseconds.
 Once D5 is lit, D2 lights up and the pattern repeats.

 #### Summary
 In C, we use Binary Left Shift and Right Shift Operators (<< and >>, respectively) to move bits around in the registers.
-To create a rotating pattern on the LEDs, a temporary variable is declared and initialized with a value of `'1'`.
+To create a rotating pattern on the LEDs, a temporary variable is declared and initialized with a value of '`1`'.
 Every 500 ms, the value of this variable is left-shifted by one.
-If the value exceeds `` `b1000``, the variable is reset to a value of `'1'`.
+If the value exceeds `` `b1000``, the variable is reset to a value of '`1`'.
 The value is then written to the uppoer MSbs of LATA by right shifting the value again by four.
-The upper four MSbs of LATA control the LEDs on the HPC board.
+The upper Most Significant bits (MSbs) of LATA control the LEDs on the HPC board.

 ### <u>Lab 4: Analog-to-Digital Conversion (ADC)</u>